Lin-Yuying/GuppyGeneDuplication/README.md

 ## GuppyGeneDuplication
 Scripts for Lin, Y., Darolti, I., Furman, B. L. F., Almeida, P., Sandkam, B. A., et al., Breden, F., Wright, A. E., Mank, J. E. (2022) Gene duplication to the Y chromosome in Trindadian Guppies.
 Molecular Ecology. https://doi.org/10.1111/mec.16355

-Note: All Python scripts is written with Python3, it is not compatible with Python2.
+Note: All Python scripts is written with Python3, and they are NOT compatible with Python2.

 1. Quality control using [FastQC](https://github.com/s-andrews/FastQC) and [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)
    ```